top of page

 YOUR SYMPTOMS

-• Consider location, severity, frequency, duration, and timing in the morning, late at night, after eating, etc.
+• WHEN - Consider location, severity, frequency, duration, and timing in the morning, late at night, after eating, etc.

 • What makes the symptoms worse or better – stress, movement, bowel movements, etc.